 Made-up of an intricate network of muscles, bones, vertebrae, discs, and ligaments, the spine is one of the most complex structures in the human body and is quite literally the backbone of our anatomy.
 As with everything else in the human body, the bones in the spine are prone to deterioration over time due to the tension and stress that they endure, and added to this is the fact that, since it’s a narrow column filled with sensitive nerve tissue, any change in the structural integrity of the spine can affect the spinal nerves, thus making a degenerative spine diagnosis a serious but not an uncommon condition.

-Here are some examples of the most Common Degenerative Spine conditions
+Common Degenerative Spine conditions

 Degenerative Disc Disease